tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-7.md

 // below we misspelled .cylinders, and created a new property car1.clyinders = 10;

+// Object.seal() to the rescue!
+// Object.seal() will ensure we can't add new properties to an object Object.seal(car1);
+car1.newproperty = 1000; // error!
 ```

 ## III.
 Iterating over object properties